Copyright © 2006-2010 Davor Ocelic

 include /etc/ldap/schema/core.schema include /etc/ldap/schema/cosine.schema include /etc/ldap/schema/nis.schema include /etc/ldap/schema/inetorgperson.schema

-Change the verbosity level from 0 or
+Change the verbosity level from 0

 loglevel 256

-Search for line "index objectClass eq" and
+Search for line "index objectClass eq

 add another search index.
 In particular combinations, it may be possible